Top 25 DynamoDB Interview Questions & Answers [2024]

 08. What is meant by Partition Key in DynamoDB?

 A partition key is a primary key composed of only a single attribute.
-In DynamoDB, the value of the partition key work as the input for internal hash functions.
+In DynamoDB, the value of the partition key serves as the input for internal hash functions.
 The resulting output from that function helps determine the partition to store the item in question.

 09. How does DynamoDB Query functionality work?